librocco/librocco/pkg/db/src/test-runner/README.md

 The loader must be an object with two methods:

 -   getNotes - should return a list of notes in their chronological order
--   getSnaps - should return a list of snapshots of all of the warehouses, after each note has has been committed
+-   getSnaps - should return a list of snapshots of all of the warehouses, after each note has been committed

 Currently we have two data loaders implemented: